TRANSCOTLAND Self-guided Walking Holidays

 Description Price p.p.

-HPT A Blair Atholl Kinloch Rannoch 9 Easy walks with extra days for sight-seeing £455
+HPT A Blair Atholl Kinloch Rannoch 9 Easy walks with extra days for sight-seeing £865

-HPT B Blair Atholl Kinloch Rannoch 6 Whole route but no extra days £365
+HPT B Blair Atholl Kinloch Rannoch 6 Whole route but no extra days £655

 Version B itinerary: -

 Ben Vrackie above Pitlochry Day 2.
 Today you can start with an easy riverside walk to Killiecrankie, scene of the famous battle in 1689 and the Soldier's Leap over the River Garry.
 Then continue on river-side and forest trails to Pitlochry.
 (8 miles).
 If you prefer, it is also possible to take a more challenging route over the hills (12 miles).
-On arrival in Pitlochry you can visit one of the local malt whisky distilleries, or see a play at the local Festival Theatre.
-If you choose to have an extra day in Pitlochry you could climb Ben Vrackie (2757ft./841m) the mountain which overlooks the town, and has great views of the southern Highlands.
+On arrival in Pitlochry you can visit one of the local malt whisky distilleries or see a play at the local Festival Theatre.
+If you choose to have an extra day in Pitlochry you could climb Ben Vrackie (2757ft./841m) the mountain which overlooks the town and has great views of the southern Highlands.

 Travel Information:

 Start: Blair Atholl is 75 miles north of Edinburgh/Glasgow and can be reached by bus or train or taxi.
 Journey takes less than 2 hours.
-We can also arrange airport transfers from Edinburgh to Blair Atholl for £125 (for up to 4 people) and from Glasgow (£155 for up to 4 people).

 Transcotland Contents | Scotland | What the price includes | Inquiries & bookings